1300 748 137

 Luckily, there are things you can do to protect yourself from bushfire smoke and one of the best things is to invest in a high quality air purifier.

-But can air purifiers really help eliminate the dangers of bushfire smoke?
+But can one of these devices really help eliminate the dangers of bushfire smoke?
 Let’s find out!

 Can an Air Purifier Protect You From Bushfire Smoke?

-The short answer is yes, an air purifier in your house can be extremely helpful when there is nearby bushfire smoke.
-Your air purifier will filter out the smoke, ensuring that it doesn’t effect your health and comfort.
+The short answer is yes, using one in your house can be extremely helpful when there is nearby bushfire smoke.
+It will dramatically help to filter out the smoke, ensuring that it doesn’t effect your health and comfort.

 What Pollutants Are in Bushfire Smoke?